 Private water supplies

-In general terms a 'private water supply' is any water supply which is not provided by a Water Company.
-It is not a mains supply and no water rates are paid, although the person who owns the supply may make a charge.
-There are no laws controlling the charges or other conditions connected with private supplies.
-The owner or person who uses the supply is responsible for repairing and maintaining it.
+In general terms, a 'private water supply' (PWS), is any water supply which is not provided by a Water Company.
+If no water rates are being paid, it’s not classed as a mains supply, however, the person who owns the supply may make a charge.
+There’s no laws controlling the charges or other conditions connected with private supplies.
+The owner and/or person who use the supply is responsible for repairing and maintaining it.

 Good quality water is very important to everyday life.
 Every house must have a good supply of clean, fresh water for it to be fit for occupation.